2ndSightLab/ai-tracker/issues.md

 🟡 Rename and account - name, email, alias - use this before closing an account

+🟡 Cannot deploy specific accounts. it's giving an error saying required accounts are not deployed.
+Also shoudl be able to deploy an account with whatever name.
+Requirement accounts depend on environment type.

 🟡 Last time I set up Kiro it seemed like there was something duplicated in there.

 🟡 Make sure VPC endpoints are optional and not configured eveywhere until confirm everything else is working properly to reduce costs excpet possibly the auth Lambda.